How to Start a Private Investigation Business in South Carolina (2026)

 Step 1: Gain Required Experience

-South Carolina requires 3 years of verifiable experience (minimum 6,000 hours) in investigative or law enforcement work before you can apply for a private investigator license.
+South Carolina requires 3 years of verifiable experience (minimum 6,000 hours) in investigative or law enforcement work before applying for a PI license under S.C.
+Code § 40-18-30 et seq.
 Qualifying experience includes:

-• Law enforcement: Police officer, sheriff’s deputy, federal agent, military investigator
+• Law enforcement: Police officer, sheriff’s deputy, state trooper, federal agent (FBI, DEA, ATF, HSI), military criminal investigator (CID, NCIS, OSI)

-• Private investigation: Work under a licensed PI in SC or another state
+• Private investigation: Work under a licensed PI in South Carolina or another state, or in a state with equivalent licensing

-• Corporate security: Loss prevention, fraud investigation, compliance roles
+• Corporate security/investigation: Loss prevention, fraud investigation, compliance investigation, corporate security roles with investigative duties

 Step 2: Form Your Business Entity

-Register an LLC at Business Entities Online ($125).
+Register an LLC through Business Entities Online ($125 online, no annual report required).
 Apply for a free federal EIN.
-Get your local business license from each city or county where you operate (fees based on gross income).
+Get your local business license from each city or county where you operate (MASC lookup, May 1-April 30 period).
+A registered agent with a physical South Carolina address is required.

 Step 3: Apply for Your Individual PI License